 Difference between men and women

-The table above shows our overall mean and median gender pay gap based on hourly rates of pay as at the snapshot date (i.e. 5 April 2021).
-It also captures the mean and median difference between bonuses paid to men and women at Care UK in the year up to 5 April 2021, i.e. for the 2020 performance year
+The table above shows our overall mean and median gender pay gap based on hourly rates of pay as at the snapshot date (i.e. 5 April 2022).
+It also captures the mean and median difference between bonuses paid to men and women at Care UK in the year up to 5 April 2022, i.e. for the 2021 performance year.
+This report includes gender pay gap data for an additional 26 Homes, over and above our last report, managed by Care UK since 1 December 2021.

 We are investing in a programme of development opportunities available to all of our colleagues including leadership and professional qualifications to support gender balance and diversity as and when great opportunities arise.